Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Model definition, relevant constraints and the prediction for

 \subsection{Theoretical and experimental constraints}

 In our analysis we apply several theoretical requirements to the parameter space of the N2HDM.
-Again we give here only a very brief description, where more details can be found in \citere{Biekotter:2022jyr}.
+We give here only a very brief description; more details can be found in \citere{Biekotter:2022jyr}.

-In order to ensure that the electroweak minimum of a parameter point is physically viable it is required that it is either stable or meta-stable.
+In order to ensure that for the considered parameter point the electroweak minimum is physically viable it is required that the EW vacuum is either stable or meta-stable, i.e.~sufficiently long-lived in comparison to the age of the universe.
 In particular, we apply conditions on the scalar couplings that exclude parameter points for which the scalar potential is not bounded from below~\cite{Klimenko:1984qx,Muhlleitner:2016mzt}.
-For the calculation of the lifetime in case of a meta-stable vacuum, \texttt{ScannerS} provides an interface to the public code \texttt{EVADE}~\cite{Hollik:2018wrr,Ferreira:2019iqb}.
+For the calculation of the lifetime of the EW vacuum in case the electroweak minimum is not the global minimum of the potential, \texttt{ScannerS} provides an interface to the public code \texttt{EVADE}~\cite{Hollik:2018wrr,Ferreira:2019iqb}.
 We also apply the tree-level perturbative unitarity conditions that ensure that in the high-energy limit the eigenvalues of the scalar $2\times 2$ scattering matrix are smaller than $|8\pi|$~\cite{Muhlleitner:2016mzt}.

 The experimental constraints are applied as follows.
-We verify the agreement of the selected points with the currently available measurements of the properties of Higgs boson at about 125~GeV using the public code \texttt{HiggsSignals v.2.6.1}~\cite{Bechtle:2013xfa,Stal:2013hwa, Bechtle:2014ewa,Bechtle:2020uwn}.
+We verify the agreement of the selected points with the currently available measurements of the properties of the Higgs boson at about 125~GeV using the public code \texttt{HiggsSignals v.2.6.1}~\cite{Bechtle:2013xfa,Stal:2013hwa, Bechtle:2014ewa,Bechtle:2020uwn}.
 The required theoretical predictions for the cross sections and the branching ratios of the scalars are obtained from the public codes \texttt{SusHi}~\cite{Harlander:2012pb,Harlander:2016hcx} and \texttt{N2HDECAY}~\cite{Djouadi:1997yw, Butterworth:2010ym,Djouadi:2018xqq, Muhlleitner:2016mzt,Engeln:2018mbg}.
 In the following we denote as $\chi^2_{125}$ the $\chi^2$ contribution obtained from \texttt{HiggsSignals}.
-In order to test the parameter points against the exclusion limits from the Higgs searches at LEP, the Tevatron and in particular from the LHC, we employ the public code \texttt{HiggsBounds v.5.9.1}~\cite{Bechtle:2008jh,Bechtle:2011sb, Bechtle:2013gu,Bechtle:2013wla,Bechtle:2015pma,Bechtle:2020pkv}.
-Constraints from flavor-physics observables are taken into account by he approach as implemented in \texttt{ScannerS}, where the 2HDM flavor constraints projected to the $\tan\beta$--$m_{H^\pm}$ plane as given in \citere{Haller:2018nnx} are applied under the assumption that the constrains approximately hold in the N2HDM.
-Contrary to previous analyses we do not apply contraints from electroweak precision observables (EWPOs), see the next subsection.
+We demand that each point fulfills the condition